Cheerleading: Mexican Cheer of the Global stage

 In Mexico there are more than 500 teams and almost 10,000 athletes who practice this sport, in addition to a representative national team of Mexico, which won first place in the cheerleading world championship organized by the ICU (International Cheer Union) on April 24, 2015, receiving a gold medal; In 2016, Mexico became the second country with the most medals in the world in this sport.
 With 27 medals, it is considered the second world power in this sport, only behind the United States.
 In the 2019 Coed Premier World Cheerleading Championship Mexico ranked 4th just behind the United States, Canada and Taiwan.
 In 2021, the Mexican team won 3rd place at the Junior Boom category in World Cheerleading Championship 2021 hosted by international cheerleading federation.

 Cheerleading in the United Kingdom

 This section has a link to a separate Wikipedia page that talks about the history and growth of cheerleading in the United Kingdom.
 This can be used to compare and contrast the activity in the U.S. and in Australia.

 Cheerleading in Australia

 This section has a link to a separate Wikipedia page that talks about the history and growth of cheerleading in Australia.
 This can be used to compare and contrast the activity in the U.S. and in Australia.

-Notable former cheerleaders

-This section has a link to a separate Wikipedia page that lists former cheerleaders and well-known cheerleading squads.